code-raushan/Product-Mania-Landing-Page/readme.md

     - `positions` for image positioning

->This project was relatively harder than few last projects and it tool around 2.5 hours to complete it.
+>This project was relatively harder than few last projects and it took around 2.5 hours to complete it.
 However, it was much fun😉.

 Below is the link and view of the project👇👇👇
 <br>